Feed coming soon

 'f/32 has been called ‘the definitive novel on female sexuality.'' —The Village Voice

 ‘A unique blend of reportage, memoir, research and incisive analysis.
-The strength here is that the author does dig up unquestionably fascinating subjects.
-The book is worth reading–you’ll feel contentedly average afterward.’ —Joel Stein
+The strength here is that Eurydice does dig up unquestionably fascinating subjects. you’ll feel contentedly average afterward.’ —Joel Stein, TIME

 'Eurydice elicits sweet nuggets of truth from her interview subjects, exposing the most private, transgressive behaviors.
 Their delicious confessions not only illuminate the human psyche, they also offer prurient thrills.
 Her voice delivers unexpected erotic jolts, waves of repulsion, and glimpses of the human sexual soul.' ---Village Voice Literary Supplement